aslamhus/RectanglePacker/README.md

 Rectangle Packer is a JavaScript class designed to efficiently pack rectangles into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.

-## Introduction

-This class provides a solution to the problem of packing a fixed number of rectangles with a given aspect ratio into a specified screen area, aiming to find the maximal tile size that fits the space.
-The algorithm employs a heuristic approach, iteratively adjusting tile sizes until a suitable solution is found or a predefined try limit is reached.

 ## Purpose

 I designed this algorithm in order to solve the problem of filling up different screen areas with a grid of videos where only the aspect ratio and number of videos was known.
 I couldn't achieve the desired effect with layout algorithms native to browser and even so, I needed an implementation that could work on the server.
-The algorithm outputs the (x,y) positions for each `tile` of the grid, allowing you to arrange your grid based on the coo-rdinates produced.
+The algorithm outputs the (x,y) positions for each `tile` of the grid, allowing you to arrange your grid based on the coordinates produced.

 ## Requirements